kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 Use a canary upgrade model to upgrade Gloo Edge, such as in production environments.

-In the canary model, you deploy two different version of `gloo` in your data plane: the existing deployment that runs your current version, and a canary deployment that runs the version you want to upgrade to.
-Then, you verify that the canary deployment handles traffic as you expect before upgrading to the new version.
+In the canary model, you run two deployments of `gloo` in your cluster: the existing deployment that runs your current version, and a canary deployment that runs the version you want to upgrade to.
+After you create the canary deployment, you verify that it handles traffic as you expect before upgrading to the new version.
 This approach helps you reduce potential downtime for production upgrades.

 ## Step 1: Prepare to upgrade {#prepare}